comob-project/snn-sound-localization/paper/paper.md

 +++ {"part": "abstract"}
+* UNFINISHED ABSTRACT NOTES
 * We started a project to run a massively collaborative online modelling project.
 * We built a successful infrastructure to manage this.
 * We provided great training opportunities.
 * The project functioned as a successful incubator of ideas.
 * We made some progress in modelling sound localisation with spiking neural networks.
+(EXPAND ON THIS.)
 * Future iterations would benefit from clearer paths to participation and more structure / more clearly defined goals.
 +++